jalal-82/Tetris/README.md

     * `window` `true` if the square should show a window, `false` if it should not.

-*   `public void setRowCoA(int y, boolean highlightOn)`
+*   `public void setRowCoA(int player, int y, boolean highlightOn)`

-    Set the highlight status of the coat-of-arms next to a row.
+    Set the highlight status of the coat-of-arms next to a row in one player's building.

 	Parameters:
+	* `player` The player whose building should be updated (from 0 to number of players - 1).
 	* `y` The row index.
 This must be one of the numbers `1`, `3` or `5`.
     * `highlightOn` Whether the CoA should be highlighted (shown in gold colour) or not (shown in black).

-*   `public void setColumnCoA(int x, boolean highlightOn)`
+*   `public void setColumnCoA(int player, int x, boolean highlightOn)`

-    Set the highlight status of the coat-of-arms above a column.
+    Set the highlight status of the coat-of-arms above a column in one player's building.

 	Parameters:
+	* `player` The player whose building should be updated (from 0 to number of players - 1).
 	* `x` The column index.
 This must be one of the numbers `1` or `3`.
     * `highlightOn` Whether the CoA should be highlighted or not.

+*   `public void setScore(int player, int score)`

+	Set the score shown on one of the player's score sheet.

+	Parameters:
+    * `player` The player whose score should be updated (0 to number of players - 1).
+    * `score` The new score.

 *   `public void setTrackInfo(int player, String colour, int nMarked, int nBonusAvailable, int nAbilityAvailable, int nBonusToNext, int nAbilityToNext)`